kew24/proj-Westra-data202/Report.md

 </tbody>
 </table>

-All of these pathway functions are pretty clear, except the "other" category.
+The figure legend for Figure 1 revealed that these 10 genes were the "ten most commonly mutated genes" in this cohort.
+It makes sense, then, that they would choose these 10 genes to do the analysis on, however from what I could tell, this was only mentioned briefly in the figure legend.
+I had initially thought that these 10 genes were chosen by hand simply because the authors had reason to believe they might show significance based on their biochemical pathway.
+However, this didn't explain the two genes in the "other" category.
 I couldn't find an abundantly clear reason in the article or code for why these 2 genes (*JAK2* and *ATM*) specifically were included.
 Looking through journal articles revealed that *ATM* is in a [key DDR-related pathway for "critical DNA damage response kinases"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5961503/), and that mutations in *JAK2* have previously been [found in patients with myeloproliferative disorders](https://www.nature.com/articles/nature03546).
-Because of these previous studies, it would make sense that these two extra genes were included.
-Further, the figure legend for Figure 1 revealed that these 10 genes were the "ten most commonly mutated genes" in this cohort.
-It makes sense, then, that they would choose these 10 genes to do the analysis on, however from what I could tell, this was only mentioned briefly in the figure legend.
-I think it would have been better if a more thorough explanation had detailed why these 10 genes -- especially the two "other genes" -- were selected.
-As it is, my initial thought was that it was a seemingly haphazard choice, so more discussion on the selection of these genes would have been appreciated.
+Because of these previous studies, I thought it would make sense that these two extra genes could be included in a hand-selected list of genes.

+This initial confusion on how these genes were selected would have been cleared up if the article and code had included a clearer and obvious explanation.
+My first thought was that it was a seemingly haphazard choice, so more discussion on the selection of these genes would have been appreciated.
+Simply stating in the article's text (in addition to the figure legend) that these 10 genes were chosen due to being commonly mutated would have cleared this up.
+Additionally, it would've been great if the code had referenced the mutation numbers in each gene to create this list instead of naming them individually, as this made it seem like a hand-selected list.
+This demonstrates that there are some communication elements that could have made clearer, but this was a relatively small part of what they did.

 #### Model Creation